 What Causes A Negative Work Environment

-Let us discuss what causes a negative work environment and how we can handle the situation.
+Let us discuss the factors that can make work negative and how we can get a handle on the situation.

 1. Your Workload

 Medical and scientific communities have reported that our preoccupation with building a professional life translates into more hours at work and constant stress.
 According to their research, people who work more hours per week have higher chances of developing coronary heart disease than those with lighter schedules.
 They are also more likely to face burnout as a result of the chronic stress they face as a result of their overarching workload which spills into their home life and family time, the subsequent overwhelming exhaustion and a sense of cynicism.
 Over time, other impacts of excessive workloads such as a shorter social life, decreased productivity and poor performance begin to show up.Work hours of over 40 hours per week lead to negative physical conditions like:Musculoskeletal disorders - Spending a long time in the same position can cause lower back pain, neck pain and headache.High blood pressure - From worrying continuously over work-related problems.Increased mental health problems - From overthinking certain work-related issues.Increased predisposition to work-related accidents - Due to a degree of loss of focus.Problems during pregnancy - Overworking and overstressing can lead to miscarriages, especially in the first trimester.Gastrointestinal disorders - From not eating properly due to work hyperfocus.Higher rates of suicide - From work-related depression.